rayaman/multi/Documentation.md

 - `returns or handler = thread:newFunction(FUNCTION: func, [BOOLEAN: holdme false])` — func: The function you want to be threaded. holdme: If true the function waits until it has returns and then returns them.
 Otherwise the function returns a table
 	- `handler.connect(Function: func(returns))` — Connects to the event that is triggered when the returns are avaiable
 	- `VARIAABLE returns = handler.wait()` — Waits until returns are avaiable and then returns them

+<b>\*</b>A note about multi.NIL, this should only be used within the hold and hold like methods. thread.hold(), thread.holdFor(), and thread.holdWithin() methods.
+This is not needed within threaded functions!
+The reason hold prevents nil and false is because it is testing for a condition so the first argument needs to be non nil nor false! multi.NIL should not be used anywhere else.
+Sometimes you may need to pass a 'nil' value or return.
+While you could always return true or something you could use multi.NIL to force a nil value through a hold like method.

 # CBT: newService(FUNCTION: func)
 `serv = newService(FUNCTION: func(self,TABLE: data))`